ynotopec/translate-rt/README.md

 ## Development tips

-* Frontend constants such as the API base URLs, supported languages and VAD thresholds are centralised at the top of [`static/js/code.js`](static/js/code.js).
+* Frontend constants such as the API base URLs, supported languages and VAD thresholds are centralised at the top of [`frontend/static/js/code.js`](frontend/static/js/code.js).
-* Styling relies on the French government DSFR design system served from the CDN; you can add custom overrides in `static/html/index.html`.
+* Styling relies on the French government DSFR design system served from the CDN; you can add custom overrides in `frontend/static/html/index.html`.
-* When iterating on the backend, enable Flask debugging or adjust logging levels in [`api-translate-rt/app.py`](api-translate-rt/app.py) for more verbose traces.
+* When iterating on the backend, tweak FastAPI logging or enable Uvicorn debug output in [`api-translate-rt/app.py`](api-translate-rt/app.py) for more verbose traces.